 Kristin Reese is the Town Hall Manager.
 She and her husband, (Stan Loop) have lived in Parkdale for nearly 20 years.
 Kristin has extensive background working with non-profits and is excited to bring her passion for community building to Mt.
 Hood Town Hall.
 Questions?
 Email Kristin to request rental information, learn about MHTH events, make a donation, etc.

 Our neighbor, John Ashby is an invaluable part of our team.
-He greets visitors, maintains the recycling depot, helps with our Community Meals program and secures the building day and night.
+He greets visitors, maintains the recycling depot, helps with Community Meals and secures the building day and night.
 John has lived in the Upper Valley for (probably a REALLY long time).
 He loves this place and it shows.